-- Members of staff need to control pupils risking the safety of themselves or others outside of school premises where the same range of support options are not available, e.g. on school trips. - Members of staff must prevent a pupil from leaving an area, e.g. the classroom or school grounds, where doing so would risk their safety or the safety of others. - A pupil is attacking a member of staff or another pupil. - A pupil is at serious risk of harming themselves and a member of staff must intervene to prevent this. - Disruptive children must be removed from the classroom and are refusing instructions to leave. - The Head Teacher or authorised staff are conducting a search for items prohibited under the Education Act 1996, e.g. knives and weapons, alcohol, and illegal drugs.
+- Members of staff need to control pupils risking the safety of themselves or others outside of school premises where the same range of support options are not available, e.g. on school trips. - Members of staff must prevent a pupil from leaving an area, e.g. the classroom or school grounds, where doing so would risk their safety or the safety of others. - A pupil is attacking a member of staff or another pupil. - A pupil is at serious risk of harming themselves and a member of staff must intervene to prevent this. - A pupil is being disruptive and must be removed from the classroom but are refusing instructions to leave. - The Head Teacher or authorised staff are conducting a search for items prohibited under the Education Act 1996, e.g. knives and weapons, alcohol, and illegal drugs.